sashabeton/bitcoinvault/test/test_helpers/README.md

   Sign inputs for raw recovery transaction (serialized, hex-encoded).
   The second argument is an array of base58-encoded private keys that will be the only keys used to sign the transaction.
-  The third optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.
+  The third argument is address redeem script.

 Basic end-user flow: